ut-ras/ras_site_old/competitions/robotathon.md

 ### What is this year’s competition?

 We can't tell you yet!
-Check back with us later for more information.
+Attend the kickoff or check back with us afterwards for more information.

 ### When does Robotathon happen?